What if you need an old file or case?

 What is the timeline estimate to review pleadings?

-Remember, this is a pilot and the clerks are learning a new system at the same time as you.
-Initially, the filings may take a little longer for the clerk to review, but hopefully we will get to a point that they are being reviewed in two days or less.
+For all new MDEC counties, initially, the filings may take a little longer for the clerk to review, but hopefully we will get to a point that they are being reviewed in two days or less.

 What size documents can be uploaded?